Introduction

 Foundation Rewards

-- ZK-Verified Activities: These rewards are distributed based on mathematical proofs of a prover’s participation.
+- ZK-Verified Activities: These rewards are distributed based on ZK proofs verifying a prover’s activity.
 This includes metrics such as active participation in auctions and the successful fulfillment of proof requests.

 - Stake-Based Allocation: Rewards also take into account a prover’s total stake (vault assets), ensuring that the distribution fairly considers the economic commitment provided to the network by the prover and their stakers.